German police call for monitoring of antisemitic groups | DW | 17.05.2021

 The chairman of the Federation of German Detectives (BDK), Sebastian Fiedler, on Monday called for closer surveillance of demonstrators during pro-Palestinian or anti-Israel protests.

-Fielder said the escalation in the Middle East conflict means security authorities need to closely target the protest scene in Germany.
+Fielder said the escalation in the Middle East conflict means security authorities need to closely observe the protest scene in Germany.

 "It is crucial for German security authorities to get an even more accurate picture of the potential danger posed by violent antisemitic groups," Fiedler told Funke media group.

-As the conflict between Israel and Palestinian militants in Gaza rages into a second week, Germany has seen attacks on synagogues and antisemitic slurs shouted during pro-Palestinian demonstrations in several cities.
+As the conflict between Israel and Palestinian militants in Gaza rages into a second week, Germany has seen vandalism on synagogues and antisemitic slurs shouted during pro-Palestinian demonstrations in several cities.

 During one incident last week in the western city of Gelsenkirchen, 180 people marched from the train station to a synagogue chanting antisemitic slogans.